-Configure a Browser IDE as an Editor
+Configure a browser-based IDE as an Editor

 For example, if you create a new .py file or modify an existing one with the third-party editor, the changes are propagated to Cloudera Machine Learning.
 When you run the code from the IDE, execution is pushed from the IDE to Cloudera Machine Learning.